 Last summer while eating lunch at a Drive the District food blogger event, I met Korsha Wilson.
 I was fascinated to learn back then that she made cheese for a living and also writes about food.
-While, she is now a former cheese maker, it’s still quite a unique skill set to bring to the table!

 * * *